 The time when they are younger (earlier instar stage), more susceptible to our pesticide applications, actively feeding in warmer soil temps and at the upper layer of the soil is July to August and we start applying preventative systemic measures in May that take about 30 days to get into the turf

 Overwintering grubs from eggs laid earlier in the season do not feed much, the majority of their feeding has already occurred.
 They become lethargic and somewhat dormant.
 Later next season in late April to late May in their mature life cycle or instar stage they pupate and turn into Japanese beetles or European chafer beetles.
 This is the time when they are mature, they are the hardest to kill.
 The time they really feed is when they are young after hatching and are easiest to kill.

-We tell clients if they or their neighbors have had them before best to prevent because they can damage the most vital part of your turf, the root zone, which is typically hard for turf to bounce back from as opposed to foliar damage from say chinch bugs.
+We tell clients that if they or their neighbors have had them before it’s best to prevent them because they can damage the most vital part of your turf, the root zone, which is typically hard for turf to bounce back from as opposed to foliar damage from saying chinch bugs.
 If clients have never had them then they can wait and see.
-Preventative is a little cheaper than curative measures but we can certainly wait and see later you’ll just need to be quick on the draw to tell us so we can react quickly.
+Preventative is a little cheaper than curative measures but we can certainly wait and see later.
+You’ll just need to be quick on the draw to tell us so we can react quickly.
 Proactive or Reactive are the choices.

 Our Approach to Grub control: